Types of Cyber Tabletop Exercises You can Host

 Date: 8 September 2020

-If you’re a smart business owner or executive, you already know that you should peg your security infrastructure and the safety of sensitive data as top priorities.
 To ensure that your business is safe at all times and your crown jewels are protected against malicious activities, you need to have a solid cyber incident response plan and you also need to test that plan regularly with a cyber tabletop exercise.
+But what exactly are cyber tabletop exercises and which types of cyber table top exercises can you host in your organisation?
+This blog covers all these topics and more.

 From the technical responses to the tactical ones, the effectiveness of all of them is put to test by an experienced facilitator who will throw multiple cyber crisis scenarios at the participants of the exercise with the objective of showing the organisation the gaps and loopholes that it must plug in its cyber response strategy.